 The Company is exposed to price risk with respect to commodity and equity prices.
 Equity price risk is defined as the potential adverse impact on the Company's earnings due to movements in individual equity prices or general movements in the level of the stock market.
 Commodity price risk is defined as the potential adverse impact on earnings and economic value due to commodity price movements and volatilities.
-The Company closely monitors commodity prices, as it relates to gold, individual equity movements and the stock market to determine the appropriate course of action to be taken by the Company.
+The Company closely monitors commodity prices, as they relate to gold and zinc, individual equity movements and the stock market to determine the appropriate course of action to be taken by the Company.
 Commodity price risk is remote as the Company is not a producing entity.